-Parent meetings with the SENCo where appropriate, to review progress of all students with SEN, including Annual Reviews for students with Statements of Special Need or Education, Health and care Plans, and Parents Evenings.
-The SENCo welcomes parents to contact her if they have any concerns regarding SEND provision for their daughter.
+Parent/carer meetings will be held with the SENDCo where appropriate, to review progress of all students with SEND, including Annual Reviews for students with Statements of Special Need and/or Education, Health and Care Plans, and Parents Evenings.
+The SENDCo welcomes parents/carers to contact her if they have any concerns regarding SEND provision for their child.

-6. Criteria for exiting the SEN Register
+6. Criteria for exiting the SEND Register

-The SENCo has responsibility for removing a student from the SEN Register.
-The decision to remove a student, usually at the end of an intervention or series of interventions, will depend upon appropriate progress being made towards set targets and in conjunction with consultations with relevant teachers, professionals, external agencies and parents.
+The SENDCo has responsibility for removing a student from the SEND Register.
+The decision to remove a student, usually at the end of an intervention or series of interventions, will depend upon appropriate progress being made towards set targets and in conjunction with consultations with relevant teachers, professionals, external agencies and parents/carers.

-Students may move to our internal monitoring register - the Additional Educational Needs register, which allows for effective monitoring of students with a lower level of need that may require short-term intervention.
+Students may move to our internal monitoring register - the Additional Educational Needs (AEN) register, which allows for effective monitoring of students with a lower level of need that may require short-term intervention.
 This register raises the profile of these students, allowing for intervention to remove short-term barriers to learning and narrows the achievement gap between themselves and their peers.
 Following successful interventions and progress made against targets, students will be removed from the AEN register.